-Whether you’re self-publishing for yourself or looking to increase email signups for your business, we’ll show you that anyone can make an eBook.
+Whether you’re creating an eBook for business lead generation or thought leadership, to market your healthcare business or showcase your nonprofit, we’ll show you that anyone can make an eBook.

 In fact, I learned how to self-publish my own eBooks and sold 10k+ paid copies globally via Amazon by using these tips and tricks.

-Just so you know, some of our eBook templates are free and some require a small monthly fee to use.
-Upgrade to our Business Plan to access premium templates, 1-on-1 design consultations and more.
-Sign up is always free.
+Just so you know, some of our eBook templates are free and some require a paid plan.
+Upgrade to Venngage for Business to access premium templates and features.
+Sign up is free.

 What’s in this post: